A lot or a little?

-While not up there with the Disney classics, OLIVER AND COMPANY has real pleasures, especially Dodger's "Why Should I Worry" musical number (written and sung by Billy Joel) with Dodger leaping and dancing through Manhattan traffic.
+While not up there with the Disney classics, OLIVER AND COMPANY has some real pleasures.
+Most memorable is Dodger's "Why Should I Worry" musical number (written and sung by Billy Joel) with Dodger leaping and dancing through Manhattan traffic.

 There are also some scary moments, but kids will appreciate the way that Oliver takes care of himself, and the way that the dogs take care of him, of each other, and of their human friend, the hapless Fagin (Dom DeLuise).

 - On DVD or streaming: February 3, 2009

 - Cast: Billy Joel, Cheech Marin, Joey Lawrence